-In 2019, the MRC London Institute of Medical Sciences (LMS) launched an exciting project to collect interpretations from a cross section of society of the phrase ‘A Picture of Health’.
+In 2019, the MRC Laboratory of Medical Sciences (LMS) launched an exciting project to collect interpretations from a cross section of society of the phrase ‘A Picture of Health’.
 The contributions included photographs, paintings, poems and more, and are featured in a freely-available book due to be published in January 2023.

 A Picture of Health began as a workshop full of thought-provoking talks from researchers from a range of institutions.
 The phrase “A Picture of Health” was explored through these talks across six key themes, guided by the MRC Spotlights: Antimicrobial Resistance and Infection; Artificial intelligence and Big Data; Diet and Lifestyle; Environment and Ageing, Genetics and Assistive Technologies; Mental Health and Dementia.

 To celebrate the publication of ‘A Picture of Health’ and the opening of our brand new state-of-the-art research facility in White City, the MRC LMS are hosting 3 events that will showcase the contributions within the book, and feature panel discussions with some of the contributors to the project, as well as researchers at the LMS and guests from Imperial College London, the UKRI and the MRC.

 These events will take place in January in our new state-of-the-art MRC LMS research facility in the Hammersmith Hospital Campus.
 The dates are:

 Event 1: The Future of Health

 Event 3: A sense of place – The MRC Laboratory of Medical Sciences

 Friday 13/01/2023 (2pm-5pm), Host: Lindsay Keith